 In September 2010, we acquired ownership of the Agri-Energy Facility in Luverne, Minnesota.
 We have substantially completed the retrofit of the Agri-Energy Facility and in June 2013, we resumed the limited production of isobutanol at the Agri-Energy Facility operating one fermenter and one GIFT® separation system in single production train mode using a dextrose (sugar) feedstock.
 In August 2013, we expanded production at the Agri-Energy Facility to dual production train mode by adding a second fermenter and second GIFT® system.
 Based on the results of these initial production runs, in October 2013 we commissioned the Agri-Energy Facility on corn mash for fully integrated production.
 We plan to continue producing isobutanol throughout the remainder of 2013 with the objective of testing production run rates and then further ramping up production toward nameplate capacity in 2014.
 Cost overruns or other unexpected difficulties related to transitioning to sugars obtained from corn mash, increasing production levels at this facility to nameplate capacity and achieving our target customers' product specifications could cause the final retrofit to take longer or cost more than we anticipate which could further increase our need for funding.
 For instance, we intend to acquire and install a product purification column as a finishing step in the production of our isobutanol at the Agri-Energy Facility which we believe will allow us to achieve our target customers' product specifications without continuing to rely on third-party contract tolling providers.
 Such funds may not be available when we need them, on terms that are acceptable to us or at all.
-In addition, our ability to raise additional funds will be subject to certain limitations in the indenture governing the 2013 Notes and the agreements governing our secured indebtedness with TriplePoint.
-If additional funding is not available to us, or not available on terms acceptable to us, our ability to optimize the isobutanol production technology currently in place at the Agri-Energy Facility and achieve full-scale commercial production at this facility may be limited.
-Such a result could reduce the scope of our business plan and have an adverse effect on our results of operations.
+In addition, our ability to raise additional funds will be subject to certain limitations in the agreements governing our secured indebtedness with TriplePoint.
+If additional funding is not available to us, or not available on terms acceptable to us, our ability to optimize the isobutanol production technology currently in place at the Agri-Energy Facility and achieve full-s